LizethLino/lwl-IT265-002/docs/game-treatment.md

 "A lighthearted, comedic party game with vibrant colors and exaggerated physics."
 -->
 A fast-paced, strategy game with 2D drawing for character cards and unique 3D location tiles.
+Tiles are limited to 2D where they are differentiated by their color.
 ---

 ## Target Audience